Spring Garden Revival

 Marblehead's Implementation of Massachusetts Organic Waste Management Requirements for Fall Leaves

-Massachusetts prohibits the disposal of yard waste, including leaves, in landfills, requiring municipalities like Marblehead to implement robust organic waste management programs.
+Massachusetts prohibits yard waste, including leaves, from landfill disposal, requiring municipalities like Marblehead to offer compliant collection and composting programs.
 Residents are educated on proper disposal methods, including curbside collection in paper bags and use of the Transfer Station’s composting facilities.
 On-site composting is permitted with a 5-10 foot setback from property lines, as outlined in local ordinances.
-Finished compost is often made available to residents for use in gardens and landscaping.
-These efforts are coordinated with the Massachusetts Department of Environmental Protection to ensure compliance and promote sustainable practices.
-For additional composting resources, visit UMass Extension.
-Marblehead Board of Health
+Finished compost is often made available to residents for garden use, closing the organic waste loop.
+For detailed guidelines and updates, consult the Massachusetts Department of Environmental Protection or the local Board of Health.

 7 Widger Road, Marblehead, MA 01945